nhost/cli/README.md

 [Nhost](http://nhost.io) is an open source Firebase alternative with GraphQL.

-The Nhost CLI is used to get a local environment for local development.
+The Nhost CLI is used to get a local development environment.
+The local development environment will automatically track database migrations and hasura metadata.

 The CLI creates a local Nhost development environment: